jyuenger/piperaceaekeycaplegends/README.md

 GMK Cyl Notes:

-•I've modified the default Open Cherry kerning by hand on a key by key basis to try to avoid weird gaps like "Shif t".
+• I've modified the default Open Cherry kerning by hand on a key by key basis to try to avoid weird gaps like "Shif t".